ilrt/bricolage/fuseki/README.md

-Packaging for Fuseki for deployment, as used by the Bricolage project http://bricolage.ilrt.bris.ac.uk/
+Deployment packaging for Fuseki, as used by the Bricolage project http://bricolage.ilrt.bris.ac.uk/

 Build bundle: